E3-JSI/medtermex/README.md

 ## ⚙️ Environment Variables

-Some of the projects require environment variables to be set.
+Some of the projects require environment variables to be set (see individual projects for details).
 To set the environment variables, copy the `.env.example` file to `.env` and replace the values with the correct ones.

 ## 🚀 Projects